-There are no outstanding capital commitments for future capital expenditure as at 31 March 2021.
+There are outstanding capital commitments for future capital expenditure on the Food Innovation Centre Project of £3.3m as at 31 March 2022.

 Fair Value Hierarchy

 As part of the adoption of IFRS13, the Surplus Assets held by the Authority were revalued during 2016/17 according to the prescribed valuation techniques as detailed below.
 Further valuations of the surplus land were carried out in 2018/19.
 There were no transfers between levels 1 and 2 during 2018/19.
 Surplus land at Rosebery Road has been mainly transferred as part of the Broadland Growth Ltd housing development; the remainder was revalued in 2019/20 with no transfer between level 1 and 2.